sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-use-csv-exports-on-sharetribe/index.md

 This includes information about all the listings in your marketplace.
 Find this by navigating to the "Manage" -> "Listings" section in Console section and clicking on "Download .csv".
+Click below for descriptions on what data the file contains.

 <extrainfo title="What the listings csv export looks like (example data, first few rows)">